nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 # Swoop Race

 - Talk to everyone
-- See bastilla
+- See Bastila
 - begin the race x2!
-- Talk w/ Bastilla
+- Talk w/ Bastila
 	- **It's a long story.**
 	- I've got somewhere safe to go.
 I was planning to take you there after I saved you from Brejik.
 	- **I think you've got things confused.
 You were a helpless prisoner until I came along.**
 	- **Hey, who said you were in charge here?**
 	- Carth and I are already working on a plan to get off Taris. (or other... -> but this one is logic with next)

-# Bastilla Joins
+# Bastila Joins

-- Bastilla
+- Bastila
 	- We were trying to find you, remember?
 	- **Both of you settle down!
 This isn't helping.**
 	- Okay, so what now?